Somnath-Biswal/ineuronindustryready/README.md

-## This is the git tuitorials by somnath biswal.
+## This is the amazing git tuitorials by somnath biswal.
 ## we will learn gitjhjhgvkuiukgviufgkugv
+## this is the change by developer2